jkbrooks/plugins/sublimetext3/README.md

 ## Supported Sublime Text Versions

 The plugin supports any Sublime Text build equal or higher than 3000 but some features require specific version.
-That means that if your Sublime Text build is lowe than the needed one for a given feature, that feature will remain disabled, you can find a table of required versions by feature below.
+That means that if your Sublime Text build is lower than the needed one for a given feature, that feature will remain disabled, you can find a table of required versions by feature below.

 ### Table of required Sublime Text build by feature